lat9/usps/readme.txt

 2023-xx-yy by lat9 2023-xx-yy Version K11i
     - Add notification to enable the USPS shipping module to be disabled based on site-specific customizations.
     - Correct PHP Warning when transit-time calculation is set to "OLD".
+    - Remove K11f changes that attempted (keyword) to remove the regional boxes from the configuration.
+      - Installations prior to K11g will need to "Remove" and then re "Install" the shipping module.

 2023-02-14 by lat9 2023-02-14 Version K11h
     - quotes must be public, not protected.
 Cheapest shipping (when it's USPS) isn't highlighted.